 - publish such information (including statistical information) concerning AHBs as the Regulator considers appropriate.

-The AHBRA will have responsibility for establishing and maintaining a register of AHBs, preparing standards by which AHBs will be monitored and assessed, and encouraging and facilitating the better governance, administration and management, including corporate governance and financial management of AHBs.
-The Regulator will also have powers to carry out investigations and cancel the registration of AHBs.
+AHBRA has responsibility for establishing and maintaining a register of AHBs, preparing standards by which AHBs will be monitored and assessed, and encouraging and facilitating the better governance, administration and management, including corporate governance and financial management of AHBs.
+The Regulator also has powers to carry out investigations and cancel the registration of AHBs.

 AHBRA’s Strategic Objectives

 AHBRA aims to achieve the following strategic objectives:

 - Consistent and effective communication with our stakeholders